vnguyenbfb/vnguyenbfb.github.io/_posts/2023-09-02-Countries and Energy Usage Statistics.md

 <img style="float:left" src="/assets/images/Image3c_small.jpg">

-In this project we will use use Python to cleanse and prepare the dataset before running analysis on it.
-We will look into four areas of interest: by GDP, Energy Supply, Renewable Supply and continent.
+In this project, we will use use Python to cleanse and prepare the dataset before running analysis on it.
+We will look into four areas of interest:
+* By GDP,
+* By Energy Supply
+* By Renewable Supply
+* By continent.